deyirao/money-tracker/README.md

 # money-tracker
-An application to track the income and outcome of certain sources.
+An application to track income and expenses.

 ### Application Information
 * Built using the MERN stack: `MongoDB`, `Express`, `React` and `Node.js`.